 7.a.
-In one case out of twelve, the U corners are now all in their correct places, thought perhaps disoriented.
+In one case out of twelve, the U corners are now all in their correct places, though perhaps disoriented.
 Do nothing.

 7.b.
 In eight cases out of twelve, one U corner is in its correct place, though possibly disoriented, and the other three want to be cycled.
 Turn the cube so the correctly placed piece is at the URF corner.

 7.b.i.
 If the three U corners want to be cycled clockwise, as in figure S7, apply L'·URU'R'·L·RUR'U'. (shortcut L'URU'·LUR'U')